-The weighted average ESG score of the ELEVA Absolute Return Dynamic Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.
+The weighted average ESG score of the ELEVA Absolute Return Europe Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.

-The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the invested pocket (i.e. Equities, Corporate and Sovereign bonds, long single name FDIs, money market instruments).
+The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the long invested pocket (i.e. Equities, Corporate and Sovereign bonds, long single name FDIs, money market instruments).
 The 10% tolerance (companies/assets with no ESG score) will be, but not exclusively, used to, among others, IPOs.
 Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Where investing on a long basis in equities and equity-related instruments, the Sub-Fund's investment process counts 3 steps being based on a combination of non-financial and financial criteria.

-Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors) with their registered office worldwide, the Sub-Fund focuses on companies meeting the following financial criterion:
+Step 1/ From a broad universe predominantly made of all companies (all market capitalisations, all sectors) with their registered office in Europe (i.e. European Economic Area, UK, Switzerland), the Sub-Fund focuses on companies meeting the following financial criteria:

-• Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.
+- Liquidity, measured through daily liquidity for each company; and - Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.

-This defines the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 6,000 companies.
+These criteria define the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) and is made of circa 800 companies.
+This initial investment universe may include non-European issuers belonging to the OECD.